ADVANCED NON DESTRUCTIVE TESTING (NDT) TECHNICIAN SCHOOL

 Non-Destructive Testing (NDT) Technician Training

 Non-destructive testing technicians are responsible for ensuring that products coming out of a factory meet the specifications set by the company.
-A majority of work being maintenance on existing Equipment including: off-shore, refineries, and more.
-They inspect products to ensure their structural and visual components are up to standard, which in turn helps increase customer satisfaction.
+A majority of work being maintenance on existing equipment including: off-shore, refineries and more.
+They inspect products to ensure their structural and visual components are up to standard, which helps increase customer satisfaction.

-The nine-month Advanced NDT Technician program provides an introduction to the non-destructive testing industry and prepares you to apply for entry-level positions in the field.1 Once employed graduates will work with their employer to test and obtain on-the-job training (OJT) hours in the field.1
+The nine-month Advanced NDT Technician program provides an introduction to the non-destructive testing industry and prepares you to apply for entry-level positions in the field.
+Once employed, graduates will work with their employer to test and obtain on-the-job training (OJT) hours in the field.1

 Non-Destructive Testing (NDT) Courses